ContestTrade: A Multi-Agent Trading System Based on Internal Contest Mechanism: Architecture

-Owing to the shape of the sigmoid function, it is clearly shown that an optimal effective context length, $L^* < L_0$, exists.
-This insight reduces our overall goal into two primary challenges: (1) finding a quantifiable proxy, $q_i$, for the unobservable latent value $v_i$, and (2) developing an allocation policy, $\pi_t$, to dynamically form the optimal portfolio.
+where $v_i$ and $l_i$ denote the latent value and length of factor $i$.
+In practice, we choose an effective context budget $L^* < L_0$ to leave room for instructions and Research Agent reasoning.
+The remaining problem is: (1) finding a quantifiable proxy $q_i$ for the latent value $v_i$, and (2) developing an allocation policy $\pi_t$ to form a compact, non-redundant factor portfolio.

-\paragraph{Quantification via a Zero-Intelligence Trader} To quantify a factor's latent value ($v_i$) with an objective proxy, $q_{i,t}$, we simulate a Zero-Intelligence (ZI) Trader \cite{gode1993allocative}.
-This approach is inspired by the premise that a high-value factor should be profitable even without any external information or complex reasoning.
-Our simulated trader therefore operates on each atomic statement ("Observation") extracted from the factor, intentionally operating under the constraint of limited analysis and no external context.
-This ensures $q_{i,t}$ reflects the inherent predictive power of the information itself, independent of agent-specific strategies or external signals.
-We formally define the score as:
+\paragraph{Quantification via Zero-Intelligence Trader.} To quantify a factor's latent value with an objective proxy $q_{i,t}$, we simulate a Zero-Intelligence (ZI) Trader \cite{gode1993allocative}.
+The score is computed only after the next-day return is realized and is used for future contest updates, not for the same day's trading decision.
+This delayed-update rule separates evaluation from decision-time information and avoids directly injecting future returns into current signals.
+The trader operates on each atomic ``Observation'' extracted from the factor under limited analysis and no external context:

-where $F_{i,t}$ is the set of observations comprising factor $i$ at time $t$, and the $\text{ZI}(\cdot)$ function is detailed in Algorithm~\ref{alg:zi_trader}.
+where $F_{i,t}$ is the set of observations comprising factor $i$ at time $t$, and $\text{ZI}(\cdot)$ is detailed in Algorithm~\ref{alg:zi_trader}.

-\paragraph{Prediction} The non-stationary nature of financial markets often manifesting as style rotation—periodic shifts in dominant investment factors—renders static factor-selection policies suboptimal.
-To overcome these challenges, our framework must dynamically identify factors poised to perform well.
-We hypothesize that factor performance exhibits short-term momentum.
-This empirical hypothesis is validated by the Rank Information Coefficient (RIC) between average factor scores across different time horizons.
-We observe:
+\paragraph{Prediction.} Financial markets exhibit style rotation, rendering static policies suboptimal.
+We hypothesize that factor performance exhibits short-term momentum and evaluate this hypothesis with the Rank Information Coefficient (RIC):

-where $M \gg m, N \gg n$.
-This indicates the correlation is significant for short-term windows (with optimal values found at $m=5, n=3$) but decays rapidly over longer horizons.